How effective are we ?

 - Hailey Hall School is a converter Academy Special School and Specialist Sports College for boys aged 11-16.
 We cater for boys who have learning, social, emotional and behavioural and mental health difficulties (SEMH).
 The school meets the needs of all our pupils who have a Statement of Special Educational Needs or an Educational Health and Care Plan.

 - Since the last inspection the profile of the school has changed.
-An increasing number of pupils are entitled to Free School Meals (35% against 28.9% in state funded Secondary Schools).
-2 pupils are CLA (3.33%).
-The proportion of pupils who are disadvantaged, i.e. Pupil Premium Pupils, is 46%.
-We also now have an increasing percentage of pupils with mental health issues.
+An increasing number of pupils are entitled to Free School Meals.
+At Hailey Hall School 46.4% of pupils are entitled to Free School Meals, against 40.1% in state funded Special Schools.
+3 pupils are CLA (4.2%).
+The proportion of pupils who are disadvantaged, i.e. Pupil Premium Pupils, is 57%.
+There is also an increasing percentage of pupils with mental health issues.

 - Our vision is to be an outstanding school which offers a safe and stimulating learning environment, where pupils are able to develop socially, academically and emotionally, in order for pupils to attain and achieve their full potential, becoming effective citizens and life-long learners.